MUNComputerScienceSociety/snakepit/README.md

-# snakepit - a pygame gmame, of many games!
+# Snakepit - a pygame gmame, of many games!

-TODO readme
+This repository contains a compendium of games created by members of the Computer Science major at Memorial University housed within a singular application.

+## Dependencies

+## Using the Application
+Download the application by pressing the `<> Code` button then download the zip file.
+After extracting the files run main.py in your preferred coding terminal